Hacking the Starbucks Barista Grinder

 Gently use the knives to remove each tab.
 Again be patient to gently loosen each notch.
 You will hear a snap or click when this happens.
 At two of the notches, there are little posts that stick into the holes of the selection wheel below.

 Once we have this removed, we will rotate it counterclockwise a few holes at a time and snap it back into place until our grind is the way we want it.
-I found that moving it over 3 holes from its default setting did the trick.
+I found that moving it over three holes from its default setting did the trick.

 Remove the wheel with tabs